DaniSQL/danisql.github.io/about.md

 published: true
 ---

+My name is Daniel.
 I am a SQL Server DBA living in Washington D.C.
 Metro area.

 ### More Information

-You can find on twitter at @danisql.
+You can find me on twitter at @danisql.

 ### Contact me